nus-cs2113-AY2122S1/tp/docs/team/anshenglee.md

   - What it does: Stores all possible commands the user can give.
   - Justification: This is done to fit the OOP paradigm and increase readability.
   - Highlights: Good understanding of OOP.

-- **New Feature**: Added multiple exceptions.
-  - What it does: Used exceptions to handle unexpected cases.
-  - Justification: This is done to separate expected cases from unexpected cases.
-  - Highlights: Made exceptions such as `InvalidAmountException` and `InvalidIncomeDataFormatException`.
-    This Requires an understanding of exceptions.

 - **New Feature**: Included date mechanism to the program.